Antonio Segni: Second government

-In February 1959, Gronchi gave Segni the task of forming a new cabinet and he officially sworn in as new Prime Minister on 16 February.
-Segni formed a one-party government, composed only by members of the Christian Democracy, which was externally supported by minor centre-right and right-wing parties, included the neo-fascist Italian Social Movement (MSI).
+In February 1959, Gronchi gave Segni the task of forming a new cabinet, and he officially sworn in as the new prime minister on 16 February.
+Segni formed a one-party government, which was composed only by DC members, and was externally supported by minor centre-right and right-wing parties, as well as the neo-fascist Italian Social Movement (MSI).

 Segni attempted to strengthen Atlantic solidarity and to present Italy as Europe's most reliable ally of the United States.
-He also tried to represent the reassuring alternative to Fanfani's resourcefulness, advocating for Atlanticism in a season characterized by openings to the left, supported by Fanfani.
-The most comforting signals, however, came from the economy: industry and commerce expanded, unemployment declined and Italy's GDP grew by over 6%, a rhythm that placed it among the most dynamic countries in the world.
+He also tried to represent the reassuring alternative to Fanfani's resourcefulness, advocating for Atlanticism in a season characterized by openings to the left, which was supported by Fanfani.
+The most comforting signals came from the economy, as industry and commerce expanded, unemployment declined, and Italy's GDP grew by over 6%, a rhythm that placed it among the most dynamic countries in the world.

 In social policy, various reforms in social welfare were carried out.
 A law of 21 March 1959 extended insurance against occupational diseases to agricultural workers, while a law approved on 17 May 1959 introduced a special additional indemnity for retired civil servants.
-Another important law of 4 July 1959 extended pension insurance to all artisans.
+Another important law, dated 4 July 1959, extended pension insurance to all artisans.

-In March 1960, the Italian Liberal Party (PLI) withdrew its support to his government and Segni was forced to resign.
-After few months of Fernando Tambroni's government, on 26 July, Fanfani returned to the premiership, this time with an openly centre-left program supported by the PSI abstention, and Segni was appointed Minister of Foreign Affairs.
-In August 1961, Segni and Fanfani made an historic trip to Moscow, to meet the Soviet leaders.
+In March 1960, the PLI withdrew its support to his government and Segni was forced to resign.
+After few months of Fernando Tambroni's government, Fanfani returned to the premiership on 26 July, this time with an openly centre-left program supported by the PSI abstention, and Segni was appointed Minister of Foreign Affairs.
+In August 1961, Segni and Fanfani made an historic trip to Moscow to meet the Soviet leaders.